People don’t only need friends to discuss their problems with, they also need friends to have fun with.

 - Hang out with them.
 Invite them to go out and do activities you’ve done together in the past.

-- People dealing with mental health and substance use challenges are often overly critical of themselves and may think others feel the same way.
+- People are often overly critical of themselves when they are dealing with mental health and substance use challenges.
+They may think others feel the same way.
 Try not to be critical of them.
-Instead, find times when you can acknowledge their courage and successes.
+Instead, find times when you can point out their courage and successes.

 Want to explore and learn more?